maxwroc/lovelace-card-boilerplate/README.md

     `git remote set-url origin [your target repo url]`

-4. Change the card class name and the custom element name in index.ts
+4. Change the card class name and the custom element name in index.ts, update package.json

 5. Push the code and you are ready to go